https-github-com-AhmedFakhry47/prototype.github.io/index.md

 ### ًAbout the product
 digitization.ai is fully automated software used to detect and recognize text in scanned ID cards, and official documents.
-The core of our product is a deep learning OCR model followed by and supported by a necessary software layer for processing the scanned documents.
+The core of our product is a deep learning OCR model followed by and supported by a necessary software layers for processing the scanned documents in any random environment.

 ### Sample

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Syntax highlighted code block